jmlcode/p3-analyze-tweet-data/README.md

   3. `df_image_clean` as `image_prediction_clean.csv`

 ## Part 2: Exploratory Data Analysis and Data Visualization
+1. Time of the Day when _WeRateDogs (@dogrates)_ Shows Most Activity
+    * Each day of the week was divided into 24-hour increments.
+    * Tweet activity was quantified by the percentage of tweets in each increment for a given day.
+    * Bar plots and statistics (mean, standard deviation) of the 24 percentages for each day are presented.

 ## Author
 Jong Min (Jay) Lee [jmlee5629@gmail.com]